 Embedding plastic makes the PCBs to look like stained glass windows during the day.
 It is pretty, but I have not managed to find a flame retardant plastic source.
 This makes the plastic not suitable for electronics use.
 Therefore, I have not included plastic in the kits.
-However, given that I am living in a country where people put actual candels on actual pine trees at Christmas, I am not really worried about adding another fire hazard to my tree.
+However, given that I am living in a country where people put actual candles on actual pine trees at Christmas, I am not really worried about adding another fire hazard to my tree.
 I am including these directions so that you can create this fire hazard at your own risk.

 - 3D printer plastic cut into small pieces (I usually use a transparent PET)